nemac/climate-explorer/README.md

 bower update
 ```

-Once the environment is setup, installing is as simple as typing
+Once the environment is set up, build the application with:
 ```javascript
 gulp
 ```
-on the command line, and the source is built!

 If the library source needs to be updated, run
 ```javascript